mhmgad/ExCut/README.md

     * Module `.explanations_metrics` Aggregating Explanations quality
     * Module `.eval_utils` Some useful scripts for evaluation such as exporting to csv and ploting.

+## Contact

+Please Contact gadelrab [at] mpi-inf.mpg.de for further questions

+## Lisence

+ExCut is open-sourced under the AGPL-3.0 license.
+See the [LICENSE](LICENSE) file for details.